What Does General Anesthesia Entail and Who Performs This at ADOS?

 - Monitoring the patients continually and closely following the anesthetic period and through the patient’s emergence from general anesthesia (recovery);

-If we could lay out a typical time frame for the anesthetic process: the preanesthetic period is roughly 30 to 45 minutes; the length of the anesthetic period varies with the procedure, however, this is usually 1 to 2 hours; anesthetic recovery is usually another 1 to 2 hours.
-Therefore, your pet is under our close observation and care for roughly a total of 2.5 to 5 hours.
 The hospital space, our education and training and your pet’s care are all included as parts of the anesthetic costs.
-The board certified dentist is directly in charge of all patient related decision making, oral exams, anesthesia and dental and oral surgical treatments.
-Although our LVTs are highly trained and skilled individuals, they are under the direct supervision of the specialist at all times.
+The board-certified dentist is directly in charge of all patient related decision making, oral exams, anesthesia and dental and oral surgical treatments.
+Although our LVTs are highly-trained and skilled individuals, they are under the direct supervision of the specialist at all times.

 Although there is always some degree of inherent risk, most major anesthetic risks are associated with two things:

-- The level of training, knowledge, skills and caring of those individuals administering and monitoring the anesthesia itself.
+- The level of training, knowledge, skill and caring of those individuals administering and monitoring the anesthesia itself.
 This is of utmost importance for anesthetic safety.
-This arena of care is “behind the curtain”, and is not the same in every veterinary (or human) facility.
+This arena of care is “behind the curtain,” and is not the same in every veterinary (or human) facility.
 It’s what goes on behind the scene that counts.
-ADOS maintains among the highest standards for anesthesia and anesthetic related care.
-Please refer to the preanesthetic risk assessment page on our website (animaldentalspecialist.com) for information on proper preanesthetic risk assessment and required testing.
+ADOS maintains among the highest standards for anesthesia and anesthetic-related care.

 At ADOS, our anesthetic machines and equipment are inspected and serviced by professionals on a regular basis.